-2.7 Feeding Media Manually
+2.9 Feeding Media Manually

 The paper feed guide on the cover of the cassette enables you to manually feed paper, labels, transparencies, and envelopes into the printer.
 The paper feed guide also allows you to print on odd-size paper that cannot be used in the cassette.
-Duplex (two-sided) printing is also possible through manual feed operation (see Section 2.8).